-Filter cartridges are an easy and safe alternative to using sand or DE filters, otherwise known as diatomaceous earth, to clean your pool.
+Filter cartridges are an easy and safe alternative to using sand or DE filters.
 With relatively low maintenance required, the flexibility of using pool filter cartridges has made it one of the most popular methods of home pool maintenance.
+Let’s look at some signs that it is time to replace your filter cartridge in your pool.

 The Importance of Your Filter Cartridge

-Filter cartridges are an essential part of pool maintenance and cleaning because they keep your pool free of hazardous dirt and grime build-up.
+Cartridge pool filters are one of the most popular filter options and are essential to pool maintenance and cleaning because they keep your pool free of hazardous dirt and grime build-up.

-Made of man-made materials like polyester, these filter cartridges are located in your pool’s tank system.
-As water passes through the tank filter cartridges, it becomes clear of unwanted particles and bacteria, therefore effectively becoming clean enough to enjoy.
+Made of artificial materials like polyester, these filter cartridges are located in your pool’s tank system.
+As water passes through the tank filter cartridges, it becomes clear of unwanted particles and bacteria, effectively becoming clean enough to enjoy.

 Without a properly working filter cartridge, your pool is susceptible to the build-up of unwanted materials and even dangerous germs.